LIUTIGHE/BSCV-Dataset/README.md

 We also provide the h264 bitstreams of each video and their decoded frame sequence as commonlu used video dataset.
 Additionally, the mask sequence which is used for corruption region indication is provided in the ``masks`` folder in each branch

-### Arbitrary Extension
+### Extension
-The proposed parameter model for generating bitstream corruption and therefore generating corrupted videos can be used to generate additional branches.
+The proposed parameter model for generating bitstream corruption and therefore causing arbitrarily corrupted videos and additional branches.
 You can use the provided program with your parameter combination to generate your own branches based on the GOP size 16 as our setting, by the following commands, e.g.
 ```
 python corrpt_Gen.py --prob 1/16 --pos 0.4 --size 4096
 ```
+If you want to adjust the GOP size, please refer to FFmpeg's instruction to recoding the frame sequence ``GT_JPEGImages`` in branch ``_144096``.

 ## Experimental Setup
 ### FFmpeg Installation